mvallim/kubernetes-under-the-hood/documentation/kube-overview.md

 * **Scheduler**: Component on the master that watches newly created Pods that have no worker node assigned, and selects a worker node for them to run into.
 Factors taken into account for scheduling decisions include individual and collective resource requirements, hardware/software/policy constraints, affinity and anti-affinity specifications, data locality, inter-workload interference and deadlines.
 * **Controller manager**: Component on the master that runs controllers.
 Logically, each controller is a separate process but, to reduce complexity, they are all compiled into a single binary and run in a single process.
 * **kubelet**: A service ran on the worker nodes that reads Pod manifests and ensures that its defined containers have been started and are running.
-* **containerd**: A container runtime with an emphasis on simplicity, robustness and portability **containerd** is a container runtime that runs as a daemon on Linux or Windows. **containerd** takes care of fetching and storing container images, executing containers, providing network access, and more. (in our solution we’ll use **Docker** for this purpose)
+* **containerd**: A container runtime with an emphasis on simplicity, robustness and portability **containerd** is a container runtime that runs as a daemon on Linux or Windows. **containerd** takes care of fetching and storing container images, executing containers, providing network access, and more.
 * **Kube Proxy**: It is a network proxy that runs on each worker node in the cluster. **kube-proxy** is responsible for request forwarding. **kube-proxy** allows TCP and UDP stream forwarding or round-robin TCP and UDP forwarding across a set of backend functions.

 > Reference: https://kubernetes.io/docs/reference/glossary/?fundamental=true